UPA Official 10-Ball Rules

 Call pocket notes:

 a) If the shooter pockets the called ball in an unintended pocket the opponent has the option to accept the table in the current position, or require the shooter to continue (Pass).

-b) When the shooter pockets an uncalled ball, the opponent has the option to accept the table in the current position, or require the shooter to continue (Pass).
+c) When the shooter does not legally pocket the called object ball, however pockets an unintended ball, the opponent has the option to accept the table in the current position, or require the shooter to continue (Pass).

 d) Any ball pocketed remains pocketed (not including the 10-ball).